 Improving data visualisation for the public sector

-Two new resources to help public sector researchers improve the way they visualise data have recently been launched.
+A new resource to help public sector researchers improve the way they visualise data has recently been launched.

 DataViz, at www.improving-visualisation.org, is a new website launched by OCSI containing a gallery of visualisation types (which you can browse by tag).